qeesung/gitaly/doc/PROCESS.md

   has a **manual** job, `update-downstream-server-version`, that will create a merge request on the GitLab codebase to bump the Gitaly server version, and this will be assigned to you.
   Once the build has completed successfully, assign it to a maintainer for review.

+### Publishing the ruby gem

+If an updated version of the ruby proto gem is needed, it can be published to rubygems.org with the `_support/publish-gem` script.

+If the changes needed are not yet released, [create a release candidate](#creating-a-release-candidate) first.

+- Checkout the tag to publish (vX.Y.Z)
+- run `_support/publish-gem X.Y.Z`

 ##### Security release

 Security releases involve additional processes to ensure that recent releases